-The scheme has been designed with ample public open space with large landscaped areas adjacent to the River Liffey being provided and additional pocket parks, play areas and landscaped areas being provided throughout the development.
+The scheme has been designed with ample public open space with large landscaped areas adjacent to the River Liffey being provided and an additional network of interlocking open space, featuring play areas and landscaped areas, being provided throughout the development.
 These public open space areas are located in close proximity to the proposed units and have windows fronting onto them providing passive surveillance and ensuring the safety/security/enjoyment of users of these spaces.

 The linking of the linear park provided along the eastern interface to the River Liffey walkway, as well as the provision of access through existing residential estates the south, allows for active and passive use by local residents in the surrounding area and ensures cohesion and integration between existing and incoming residents of the area.